North Dakota Arrest Records & Warrant Search

-Arrest records refer to the information offered in response to a crime history inquiry launched in North Dakota.
-The Bureau of Criminal Investigation which works under the supervision of the Attorney General's Office has been entrusted the task of procuring crime related information, storing it in a central CHRI (Criminal History Records and Information) database and disseminating it pursuant to the laws of the state.
+Arrest records refer to the information offered in response to a criminal history inquiry launched in North Dakota.
+The Bureau of Criminal Investigation, which works under the supervision of the Attorney General’s Office, has been entrusted with the task of procuring crime related information, storing it in a central CHRI (Criminal History Records and Information) database, and disseminating it pursuant to the laws of the state.

 Crime history inquiries vs. background checks